BLCM/bl3mods/Apocalyptech/README.md

 - **Always Visible Challenge Icons** - Makes challenge icons visible at all times (has various exceptions).
+- **Atlas HQ Courtyard Shortcut** - Provides a way to climb up to the second level in the courtyard area, to avoid having to pointlessly run around the map just to get to the Atlas HQ building.
 - **Disable Email Loyalty Rewards** - Disables the emailed rewards you get for killing enemies with specific manufacturers.
 - **Mega TimeSaver XL** - Speeds up slow animations throughout the game.